ClarkCGA/moore_phase_6/README.md

 ![image](https://github.com/user-attachments/assets/0bca2467-17d2-4428-adbf-285c7eac6996)

-* Zoom to the area previously misclassified and draw a polygon around it
+* Zoom to the area previously misclassified and draw a polygon around it.
+This will be the boundary of the extent of the added mangrove.

 ![image](https://github.com/user-attachments/assets/2f72824a-7e2e-49e0-a8db-a09f2c4af97e)